AMV BBDO

-Abbott Mead Vickers BBDO (AMV BBDO) is an advertising agency that works with over 85 brands, including BT, Diageo, Walkers, and Mars.
+AMV BBDO is an advertising agency that works with over 85 brands, including BT, Diageo, Walkers, and Mars.
 AMV campaigns may incorporate digital, social, experiential, print or broadcast media.

-AMV is part of the BBDO network, the third largest agency network in the world and part of the Omnicom Group.
+AMV is part of the BBDO network, the third-largest agency network in the world and part of the Omnicom Group.

 Company Overview

 AMV's in-house capability includes: community management, data analysis, video content production, live event management and brand partnerships.

-AMV has produced several award-winning campaigns, including Guinness ‘surfer’ and more recent work:
+AMV has produced several award-winning campaigns, including Guinness’s ‘Surfer’ and more recent work: